We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Meanwhile, there are several remedies you can try yourself.

-Many professionals like personal trainers, coaches, and physical therapists also recommend magnesium on the outside of your body, in the form of Epsom salts.
-This old-school remedy can be applied to a wet cloth and pressed onto a cramped muscle, or you can add some to a hot bath for a soak.
+Many personal trainers, coaches, and physical therapists also recommend using magnesium on the outside of your body in the form of Epsom salts.
+You can find a great selection online.